 Astrology slips into our consciousness as we meditate on the atmospheric light that nature made for us.
 Dark energy arranged the stars in geometric shapes of twelve aspects of the personality that may influence us.
 The Mesopotamians gathered between the sacred Euphrates and Tigris rivers 5,000 years ago to learn this truth.
 Indians, Chinese and mysterious Mayan prophets used the positions of the stars to predict the future with knowledge from the deity Itzamna.

 We captured the wonders of the heavens van Gogh glimpsed with our celestial star lamp.
-This brings the marvel of mood lighting to your life with glittering LED bulbs.
+This brings the marvel of our Contellation Star Lamp to your life with glittering LED bulbs.
 Its atmospheric light draws the signs of the zodiac on the floors, walls, and ceilings of your spaces.
 Long life LED’s provide choices of yellow, blue, and purple to set your evening mood.

 When you fall into a deliciously peaceful sleep, you will time travel in your dreams to the farthest reaches of the galaxy.
 Our secure shipping is free and you can shop with us with confidence.